Do You Need Tax Penalty Relief?

 Circumstances that may be deemed reasonable cause include:

 When considering these cases, the IRS first evaluates whether the reason provided is compelling.
-An IRS Penalty Handbook itemizes the various penalties and possible reasons for reducing a penalty.
+An IRS Penalty Handbook itemizes the various IRS abatement reasons and possible reasons for reducing a penalty.

 Beyond the basic rationale, the IRS will screen the application for penalty relief against the following criteria:

 The IRS applies a very strict reading of the penalty handbook in considering applications for reasonable cause penalty relief.
-If you are applying for penalty abatement in this category, it’s important to know and cite the relevant policies in your application.
+If you are applying for IRS penalty abatement in this category, it is important to know and cite the relevant policies in your application.

 Other Options for IRS Penalty Relief